 The Spokane campus is located just off I-90 in the Spokane Valley in a two-story building with over 10,000 square feet of space.
-The facilities include an on-site library with many reference materials, computer labs, elevator, ramp, dental operatory labs, three medical assisting labs, a radiography lab with up-to-date radiology equipment, and a pharmacy lab.
+The facilities include Apple TV, wireless access, an on-site library with many reference materials, computer labs, elevator, ramp, dental operatory labs, three medical assisting labs, and a pharmacy lab.
 The Carrington library website offers online resources and professional organization information.
 The campus offers a variety of student services including enrollment services, financial services, registrar services, and career services.
 The facility is ADA accessible.